- 1 The Best Popcorn Poppers Reviews | Commercial, Small, Big & Home Machines

 - It’s heavy and difficult to lug around

-The Best Stovetop Popper: Whirley-Pop Stainless Steel Popper by Whirley-Pop
+Editors Stovetop Pick: Whirley-Pop Stainless Steel Popper by Whirley-Pop

 - Popcorn is ready to eat in under 3 minutes